 If you get the impression that the interview is not going well and that you have already been rejected don't let your discouragement show.
 Once in a while an employer who is genuinely interested may seem to discourage you in order to test your reaction.

 Call your consultant immediately after each interview and tell them what happened.
-They will want to talk with you before the employer calls him back.
-If you are interested in the position, your consultant can help you get it.
+They will want to talk with you before the employer calls them back.